Understanding neutrino pion production with the GiBUU model: Transverse Kinematic Imbalance

 In Eqs.~\ref{eq:dpl}-\ref{eq:pn}, the emulated longitudinal missing momentum, $\delta p_\textrm{L}$, is dependent on the initial nucleon mass, $M_\textrm{A}$, and the final state remnant mass, $M^*$, as well as the energies of the final-state lepton and hadron system, $E^{\lprime}$ and $E^{\nprime}$, respectively. $\pn$ is the recoil momentum of the nuclear remnant.

-Under the impulse approximation, $\pn$ becomes the initial struck nucleon momentum and $M^*$ can be estimated as:
+In the absence of FSI, $\pn$ becomes the initial struck nucleon momentum and $M^*$ can be estimated as:

 where $M_\text{n}$ is the neutron mass and $b$ represents the binding energy of the nucleon in the nucleus.
 For $^{12}\text{C}$, this binding energy is $\SI{28.7}{MeV}$.
-As pointed out in Ref.~\cite{MINERvA:2020anu}, the contribution of $b$ to the final-state remnant mass $M^*$ is significantly suppressed by the nuclear mass (see Eq.~\ref{eq:mstar}), and thus introduces only a negligible systematic uncertainty.
-When the impulse approximation breaks down---due to final-state collisions involving nucleons in the Fermi sea~\cite{Gallmeister:2025jwe} the finally observed nucleon is not the one emerging from the first interaction---there is no analytical expression for $M^*$, and Eq.~\ref{eq:mstar} no longer has a physical interpretation.
-Nevertheless, the theoretical prediction and experimental distribution of $\pn$ can still be compared, as the calculation remains internally consistent.
+As pointed out in Ref.~\cite{MINERvA:2020anu}, the contribution of $b$ introduces only a small systematic uncertainty (see also Appendix~\ref{app:bdep}).
+When there is FSI the theoretical prediction and experimental distribution of $\pn$ can still be compared, as the calculation remains internally consistent.